rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 #### Expanding/collapsing the DOM tree

-You can also navigate directly to the required HTML element by expanding/collapsing the tree using the disclosure arrows to the left of all tags with children
+You can also navigate directly to the required HTML element by expanding/collapsing the tree using the disclosure arrows to the left of all tags with children.

 ![DOM tree arrows](http://rhodocs-images.s3.amazonaws.com/guide/debugging_with_rhosimulator/dom-tree-arrows.png)